2019 ×Mangave roundup

 Notes:

-1—Beautiful and very agave-like; stiff leaves with rigid terminal spines.
+1—Beautiful and very agave-like; stiff leaves with rigid terminal spines.2—Slow-growing so unsure how long it will take to achieve its size potential.

 3—Some people report it offsetting with wild abandon (not my experience).